 ...but they will probably not lose as much as they would have you believe.
 Insurance companies probably won't disappear, as many will continue to process claims for Medicare for All, as they do now for Medicare, Medicaid, and other programs.
 Pharmaceutical companies may have smaller profits as drug prices are negotiated, but they will continue to innovate and profitably market their products in the US, just as they currently do in every other country in the world.
 Businesses that might see lower profits under Medicare for All would benefit when their employees can get the health care they need, enabling them to work more productively, free of anxiety and relief from the fear of financial devastation due to medical bills.

 This is a difficult number to pin down, but estimates suggest that perhaps around 1.7 million clerical, sales, and marketing jobs may be lost.
 This sounds huge, but in our economy of over 150 million jobs, that's a small one-time number that should not affect the economy.
 It's equal to the number of employees fired EACH MONTH.
-And both Medicare for All bills before Congress contain 5 years of "just transition" funds to help retrain and reemploy any displaced workers.
+And both Medicare for All bills before Congress call for "just transition" funds to help retrain and reemploy any displaced workers.
 Some economists predict that with more people starting new businesses once they're no longer "locked" to their current jobs by health insurance, there may be several new jobs created for each job lost in the insurance industry.

 Insurance and pharmaceutical companies have joined with hospital associations to form the deceptively-named Partnership for America's HealthCare Future (PAHCF).
 They are spending millions of dollars in advertising and political lobbying in a desperate effort to prevent Medicare for All from becoming reality.
 Learn more about their tricks and methods from an ex-insurance company PR executive turned whistleblower, Wendell Potter.